Queen Máxima of the Netherlands: how an Argentinian became a Dutch royal

 READ MORE | Dutch Queen Máxima cheers for Oranje in Netherlands-Argentina showdown despite Argentinian roots

-A further 42% of those surveyed found that it exists in some respect — but what exactly that means, who knows!
+A further 42% of those surveyed found that it exists in some respect — but what exactly does that mean?
+Who knows!
 Of those surveyed, 6% said they absolutely reject the idea of any concrete Dutch identity.

 A queen for integration and inclusion

-Whilst Máxima has certainly had some hiccups, it seems that she has integrated nicely into Dutch society — and this is something she wants for all who come to the Netherlands.
+Whilst Máxima has certainly had some hiccups, she seems to have integrated nicely into Dutch society — and she wants this for all who come to the Netherlands.
 She has been involved in multiple initiatives that aim to help integrate foreigners, particularly female immigrants.

 READ MORE | Queen Máxima jumps out of plane over Breda (and yes, there’s a video)